Steve Hargis, Head Coach US Junior National Team Development and Junior Men’s National Team

 Casey Galvanek, Men’s Assistant Coach

-Casey Galvanek is entering his second year with the Junior National Team while previously having coached several winning trials boats for the Junior and U23 World Championships.
+Casey Galvanic has been with Junior National Team since 2014 while previously having coached several winning trials boats for the Junior and U23 World Championships.
 Casey lead the men’s 8+ to a silver medal in 2015.
 In addition, Casey has been the Head Coach for Sarasota Crew since 2009 helping them achieve four straight Florida State championship overall titles (‘11 ,’12, ’13, ’14).
 Casey is generally awesome and was voted Best Looking Coach at the Saratoga Youth Conference (‘13).
 He would like to thank Nick D’Antoni for coaching a college team that year, making him ineligible for the award.
 Casey enjoys long walks on the boardwalk and polishing his award winning antique coin collection.
 He lives in Osprey, Fl with his lone surviving greyhound Rote.

 Jesse Foglia, Men’s Assistant Coach

-This is Jesse’s 8th year with the Mens Junior National Team.
+Jesse has been with Mens Junior National Team since 2008.
 During that time he has worked with the Development, High Performance and Selection Groups, working at the 4+ coach for the summer of 2015.
 Jesse began his coaching career at Fox Chapel High School and has coached at Three Rivers Rowing Association, Bates College, and currently with with Columbia University Lightweights.

 Having spent several years working with junior athletes of varying abilities, Jesse understands the importance of proper development in young athletes.
 His experience at both the junior and collegiate level has been focused on giving athletes an understanding of the steps required to reach individual and team goals.
 He enjoys the opportunity to see new athletes take their first step into the National Team system, and represent the United States on a world stage.